hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 [work in progress]

-In this post, I discuss an approach to quantize the KV cache of the attention operation.
+In this post, I discuss a potential approach to quantize the KV cache of the attention operation.
 When computing attention over a along sequence, we typically store the states of the previous steps into a KV cache.

-This KV cache is stored in its own memory, which can potentially come with its own memory management logics.
-This post focuses on quantizing the content stored in that memory.
+This KV cache is stored in its own memory, typically accompanied by its own memory management logics.
+This post focuses on quantizing the content stored in this memory.

-# Background

 ## Attention
 Given $q \in \mathbb{R}^{M \times D}$, $k, v \in \mathbb{R}^{N \times D}$, $W_o